Pathways for BIPOC Families

 BIPOC parents of children with Autism Spectrum Disorder gather to discuss challenges, triumphs, and strategies for support.
 This group is welcome to all parents and caregivers of kids with disabilities who identify as black, indigenous, and people of color.
 This group meets every third Thursday of the month from 12-1 p.m.

-Resources and One Pagers
+Tip Sheets and One Pagers

 Check out our free resources developed with the needs of the BIPOC community in mind.